 A large, independent system of stars, typically containing millions to hundreds of billions of stars: the four classes of galaxies are spiral, barred spiral, elliptical, or irregular, depending on their shape.

 Any of numerous large-scale collections of stars, gas, and dust that make up the visible universe.
 Galaxies are held together by the gravitational attraction of the material contained within them, and most are organized around a galactic nucleus into elliptical or spiral shapes, with a small percentage of galaxies classed as irregular in shape.
 A galaxy may range in diameter from some hundreds of light-years for the smallest dwarfs to hundreds of thousands of light-years for the largest ellipticals, and may contain from a few million to several trillion stars.
 Many galaxies are grouped into clusters, with the clusters themselves often grouped into larger superclusters.

-The Andromeda Galaxy.
+The Galaxy.
+The Milky Way.

 An example of a galaxy is the Milky Way.